cdpadilla42/mystery-cowboy-theater-fullstack/README.md

 - BcryptJS
 - Deployed to Heroku

+## Back-End and Front-End Communication

-My aim with this project was to connect bring together React and the Express backend into one application.
-Since my last React app, I planned to add complexity with multiple components needing the same state data, making the project more modular, and hooking the app up with a database.
-Challenge with this complexity came when the order component loaded user ticket data immediately from local storage, but crashed the application when looking for movie information.
-Movie data was being loaded from firebase and, thus, was not readily available.
-A quick addition of returning null in the event of no movie data solved the issue.
+My aim with this project was to bring together React and the Express backend into one application.
+Since my last major React project, I planned to add complexity with multiple components needing the same state data, making the project more modular, and hooking the app up with a database.
+Structurally, the app is contained within one Node project, with the front end’s subdirectory being run through a specific script in the package.json file.
+The two points communicate with each other through a REST API served up by the Express server and queried by the front end with axios.

 ## Secure Authentication